Best Women's Freestyle Bindings 2015 – 2016

 Words: Rian Rhoe

-Best snowboard gear of 2016-2017?
-We've got you covered.
-Going into winter, we want to know what gear can be trusted when put through the wringer.
-But testing over 500 boots, bindings, goggles, gloves, helmets, splitboards and powder boards, and other backcountry gear and accessories in every snowy corner of the country was a massive undertaking that the TransWorld staff couldn't handle alone.
-So we sent the latest developments in snowboarding goods to our team of testers spread across the country.
-With so many unique features in the lineup and different opinions from each tester—both compliments and complaints—there was plenty worth discussing.
+Looking for the best 2017-2018 snowboard gear?
+We got you.
+As much as anyone, we want to know what gear can be trusted when put through the wringer.
+But testing over 500 boots, bindings, boards, goggles, gloves, helmets, packs, layers, and backcountry gear in every snowy corner of the country is a massive undertaking that the TransWorld staff can't handle alone.
+That's where our team of discerning testers comes in.
+We send the latest developments in snowboarding product to carefully selected riders around the country.
+With unique features on every piece and differing opinions from each tester—both compliments and complaints—there's plenty to discuss.
 Some gear broke.
-Other pieces spoke volumes to functionality and durability.
-So here you have it: the most inclusive, all-encompassing gear test in snowboarding.
-If it’s in here, it’s been beat up and bent every which way – and tested, and approved.
+Other products spoke volumes to functionality and durability.
+So here it is: the most inclusive, all-encompassing gear test in snowboarding.
+If it's in here, it's been beat up and bent; it's been Tested + Approved.